rdiez/Tools/OpenVPN/README.txt

     Copy certificate files server.crt etc. to that directory.
     The section about creating the certificates lists which files to copy.

-    Copy script tap-start-stop.sh to that directory.
+    Copy script ConfigureProxyArpAddresses.sh to that directory too.
     The script needs to be executable:
-        chmod u+x tap-start-stop.sh
+      chmod u+x ConfigureProxyArpAddresses.sh

-        Edit the script and amend variables BRIDGE and ETH_INTERFACE.
+    Edit the script and amend variables NETWORK_INTERFACE and FIRST_CLIENT_IP_ADDRESS.
-        If you used the example 99-OurNetplanConfig.yaml to create the network bridge, you will find the names there.
+    The comments around those variables will indicate what else needs to be amended.

-        You can test the script like this: brctl show  # Show display no OpenVpnSrvTap. sudo ./tap-start-stop.sh start
+    You can test the script like this: sudo ./ConfigureProxyArpAddresses.sh add
-          brctl show  # The OpenVpnSrvTap should be associated to the network bridge. sudo ./tap-start-stop.sh stop
-          brctl show  # Show display no OpenVpnSrvTap.
+      sudo ./ConfigureProxyArpAddresses.sh remove

     Tighten permissions on all files inside the directory like this: sudo chown root:root /etc/openvpn/server/my-server-instance/*
       sudo chmod go=       /etc/openvpn/server/my-server-instance/*

   - The OpenVPN server service is managed like any other systemd instantiated service:
+    Enable and start it like this:

-    sudo systemctl enable openvpn-server@my-server-instance.service
+      sudo systemctl enable --now openvpn-server@my-server-instance.service

-    # Follow its log output with:
+    Follow its log output with:
-    sudo journalctl --unit=openvpn-server@my-server-instance.service  --follow
+      journalctl --follow --unit=openvpn-server@my-server-instance.service

-    sudo systemctl start openvpn-server@my-server-instance.service

-    # At this point, you should inspect the service's log for any indication of trouble.
+    At this point, you should inspect the service's log for any indication of trouble.

+    Query its status with:
       systemctl status openvpn-server@my-server-instance.service

+  - About spurious log errors:

+    When you stop the OpenVPN server, you will probably see the following error in the system log:

+      Linux can't del IP from iface OpenVpnSrvTun

+    The OpenVPN server creates the TUN interface on start-up, and then it drops privileges for security reasons, so that it does not have enough privileges during shutdown to reconfigure the TUN interface.
+This is an interesting situation which I did not see mentioned in the official documentation.

+    This error does not really matter, because the OpenVPN server manages to delete the TUN interface afterwards (even though it runs with low privileges).

+    When acting as a VPN client on Linux, there are similar errors on shutdown:

+      net_route_v4_del: 192.168.1.0/24 via 192.168.1.81 dev [NULL] table 0 metric -1
+      sitnl_send: rtnl: generic error (-1): Operation not permitted
+      ERROR: Linux route delete command failed
+      Closing TUN/TAP interface
+      net_addr_v4_del: 192.168.1.82 dev OpenVpnCliTun
+      sitnl_send: rtnl: generic error (-1): Operation not permitted Linux can't del IP from iface OpenVpnCliTun

+    I believe that the cause is the same: after dropping privileges, the client can no longer reconfigure the TUN interface.
+    Nevertheless, the client does manage to delete the TUN interface too in the end, so such errors do not really matter either.

   - You should rotate the shared secret key every few years, but that is probably a big pain.
     It looks like you cannot have 2 such secret keys at the same time.